Fostering citizen stewardship of Midcoast Maine’s natural resources

 Coastal Rivers Midcoast Stewards is a field and lecture program consisting of 40 hours of ecology and cultural history about this region of Midcoast Maine.
 The course is coordinated by Coastal Rivers Director of Education and Community Science Sarah Gladu, and co-taught by local professionals in the fields of science, natural resources and conservation.

-The program offers participants the opportunity to learn about natural and cultural history from a number of professionals in natural resource management fields, as well as an invitation to serve local conservation organizations as a volunteer.
-Participants are provided with the knowledge they need to protect and conserve the coastal environment, and become part of a network of educated and committed volunteers working together to protect the natural and cultural resources of Midcoast Maine.
+Program participants learn about natural and cultural history from a number of professionals in natural resource management fields, as well as an invitation to serve local conservation organizations as a volunteer.
+Graduates of the program come away with the knowledge they need to protect and conserve the coastal environment, and become part of a network of educated and committed volunteers working together to protect the natural and cultural resources of Midcoast Maine.

-The program is offered every other year between early April and early June.
+The Midcoast Stewards program is offered every other year between late March and the end of May.
 Co-sponsored by the Maine Coastal Program.

 What you’ll do